 - Icing the bunion or soaking the foot in warm water

 Patients who suffer stubborn and relentless pain due to a swollen big toe joint may need to opt for surgery (known as a bunionectomy) to have the bunion removed.

 For Kathy, when the pain became unbearable even when she was wearing her most comfortable shoes, she chose to have a bilateral bunionectomy to remove the bunions.

 “It got so bad that at one point I was in pain even in sneakers and walking shoes.
 I learned from Dr. Wiernik that my women’s footwear was contributing to my issue, wearing heels and things with high arches.
 When it got to the point where I couldn’t walk without being in pain in athletic shoes, I knew I had to do something.”

 In fact, Kathy required a bilateral bunionectomy, where bunions on both feet are removed during two different procedures.

 The decision to undergo surgery is a major one.
 An essential part of the decision-making process is choosing a proficient surgeon that inspires comfort and confidence in the patient.

-Kathy felt an instant connection and rapport with Dr. Wiernik that she didn’t have during her two prior visits to other practices.
+After two prior experiences with other offices, Kathy decided Dr. Wiernik provided the best opportunity for successful treatment.
 “Immediately sitting down with Dr. Wiernik, it was such a better experience than the practice I went to for a first opinion and with another practice that I tried to get a second opinion with,” says Kathy.

 “He was really great about not disparaging the first doctor’s opinion but telling me the medicine behind why he completely disagreed.”